Analysts cheer Russia's X5 retailer's e-grocery IPO plans

 Perekrestok Vprok prime for IPO

 Sova Capital believes that Perekrestok Vprok could be of great interest to investors for a number of reasons, such as explosive growth, and a huge structural opportunity in an underpenetrated market.
-The asset also has a near-term prospects of positive Ebitda, as X5 repeatedly mentioned that Perekrestok Vprok is expected to turn Ebitda-positive in 2021.
+The asset also has near-term prospects of positive Ebitda, as X5 repeatedly mentioned that Perekrestok Vprok is expected to turn Ebitda-positive in 2021.

 However, on the other hand, Sova notes that the bulk of the success of X5’s online businesses is attributable to synergies within the retail group.